nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 This project is a demo that displays BDF format fonts.

 # How to use BDF Font
 - Download the BDF font file.
+ Thank you olikraus for releasing useful software.

  ```
  git clone https://github.com/olikraus/u8g2
  ls $HOME/u8g2-hal-esp-idf/examples/i2c/components/u8g2/tools/font/bdf